About Us

 Our Story

-Since 2018 a small local group has been meeting about the idea of increasing recreational opportunities in close proximity to Chewelah.
+Since 2018 a small local group began to meet about the idea of increasing recreational opportunities in close proximity to Chewelah.
 Despite Chewelah’s natural beauty, there are few single track trails within a short distance from Chewelah.
-The group decided that in order to be be successful in obtaining funding to accomplish these lofty goals they needed to become a non-profit.
+The group decided that in order to be be successful in obtaining funding to accomplish these lofty goals they needed to become a non-profit and start to protect open spaces for future generations.

 Making Progress